ANATOMY & PHYSIOLOGY

 mouth

+Fig 3.
 When one swallows, the soft palate and uvula seal off the nasal cavity, and the epiglottis seals of the trachea (windpipe).
-The tongue pushes the food backwards into the lumen (internal cavity) of the pharynx, and then into the digestive system
+The tongue pushes the food backwards into the lumen (internal cavity) of the pharynx, and then into the digestive system.

-Also called the oral cavity, the mouth is the first part of the gastrointestinal tract (or alimentary canal).
-The boundaries of the mouth are formed by the lips, cheeks, floor of the mouth, and palate form the boundaries.
-It contains the teeth and tongue and receives secretions from the salivary glands.
-The mouth performs three main functions, which have to do with digestion, breathing, and speech.
+The mouth, also called the oral cavity, is the first part of the gastrointestinal tract (or alimentary canal).
+The boundaries of the mouth are formed by the lips, cheeks, floor of the mouth, and palate.
+The mouth contains the teeth and tongue and receives secretions from the salivary glands.
+It performs three main functions, which have to do with digestion, breathing, and speech.

-First, the mouth is the place where food is taken in and where digestion begins.
+First, the mouth is the place where food is taken in and where digestion begins (see digestive system).
 The mouth is adapted to receive food by ingestion, break it into small particles by mastication, and mix it with saliva.
 The digestive functions of the mouth include:

 Second, the mouth is a passageway between the pharynx (the cavity connecting the nose, mouth, and larynx) and the outside of the body.
 It can thus be used for breathing when the nose is inadequate, as happens, for instance, during strenuous exercise.

-Third, the mouth plays a vital part in speech, because alterations in the shape of the mouth and the lips modify the sounds that are made by the vocal cords in such a way that they become recognizable as syllables.
+Third, the mouth plays a vital part in speech (see voice), because alterations in the shape of the mouth and the lips modify the sounds that are made by the vocal folds (vocal cords) in such a way that they become recognizable as syllables.

 The roof of the mouth is formed by the palate, a thin sheet of tissue which separates the mouth from the nasal cavities above.
 At the back, the cavity of the mouth joins up with the pharynx, while at the front it communicates with the outside through the lips.